-Both Mental Health Awareness Month and Mental health Awareness Week offers the opportunity to raise awareness and compassion for those living with mental health issues.
+Both Mental Health Awareness Month and Mental Health Awareness Week offer the opportunity to raise awareness and compassion for those living with mental health issues.
 Current global challenges are seeing an escalation in those suffering from anxiety and depression, particularly among youth and marginalized communities.

 It is crucial then, now more than ever, to foster resilient citizens by providing positive role models.
 Our featured heroes contribute to the well-being of others through their triumphs in the face of mental illness, as well as through research, a commitment to education and advocacy, and personal connection.